There are 3 types of Thoracic Outlet Syndrome (TOS): Neurogenic, Arterial and Venous.

 The essence of treatment involves:

 The operative part is achieved through an incision about 7 to 10 centimetres long below the inner part of the collarbone.
-Another approach is an incision in the axilla (armpit), but having done this for many years with limitation of vein and access to the important structures, I no longer use it.
+Another approach is an incision in the axilla (armpit), but having done this for many years with limitation of vein and access to the important structures, this method is no longer used.